yyx990803/workerify/README.md

 # Workerify

-Turn the body of a function into a worker.
+Turn the body of a function into a web worker.

 ## Usage